napari/docs/docs/naps/3-spaces.md

 (nap-3:multicanvas)=
 ### Multicanvas

 While multicanvas is still some ways off, this NAP can provide the basis for that functionality.
-For example, a future multicanvas-capable viewer could associate each `Canvas` to a `Space`; this way, we already have the machinery for multiple layer lists, as well as the ability to re-use the same layer in multiple canvases, while having a different `Camera` and `Dims` setup for the different copies (note that this would rely on the current efforts in separating the slicing logic from the `Layer` object).
+For example, a future multicanvas-capable viewer could associate each `Canvas` to a `Space`; this way, we already have the machinery for multiple layer lists, as well as the ability to reuse the same layer in multiple canvases, while having a different `Camera` and `Dims` setup for the different copies (note that this would rely on the current efforts in separating the slicing logic from the `Layer` object).

 ## References